KyungtaeCho/KyungtaeCho.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at Texas A&M University.
 Most people who know me in person call me KT, and you are welcome to do the same.

-My research can be categorized as energy economics, environmental economics, and industrial organizationm, with keen interest in inequalities.
-I structural economic models to study how households and markets respond to environmental risks, energy costs, and local policy changes.
+My research can be categorized as energy economics, environmental economics, and industrial organisationm, with keen interest in inequalities.
+I use structural economic models to study how households and markets respond to environmental risks, energy costs, and local policy changes.

 I will be on the 2026-2027 job market.